What are funded assistive technologies (ATs)

 Who can apply for assistive technology outlines who can apply through the Ministry of Education.

-Learners may be considered for Ministry of Education assistive technology funding if they are supported through any of the current Learning Support services, including:
+Learners may be considered for Ministry of Education assistive technology funding if they are supported through any of the current Learning Support services or receiving additional learning support at school.

 Next steps